 And what, do you imagine, is the housekeepers favorite cleaning tool?
 “Inflammation, as the word implies, is like a fire in the body which burns up the waste and debris, along with the germs which feed on waste and debris, and cleanses the body.
 Thus it is our immune system which causes us to become sick, by creating inflammation to drive out infection and renew us.”

 Here’s the kicker: The stronger our immune system, the stronger the illness.
 Bouts of intense illness – or “healing crisis” as they are sometimes called – indicate the presence of a thorough housekeeper.
 Chronic symptoms of “feeling bad” and fatigue without periods of acute illness, on the other hand, are signs of low-grade toxicity in the body – “the result of our housekeeper being too weak to do her job and allowing kitchen debris to accumulate, followed inevitably by the flies and ants.”

-In Other Words, Don’t Worry If Your Kids Get Sick
+In Other Words, I Don’t Worry If My Kids Get Sick

 Outbreaks, Tylenol and Decongestants

 After this post went live I got this question: “I like this but sometimes it’s also caused by outside germs, right?
 Like a couple of weeks ago my whole family got a stomach virus . . . just trying to understand the concept.”